 Q: When referring to supporting my health, what does it mean to build upon a new foundation?

 A: Once you have taken the time and gone through the steps to support your “channels of elimination”, you now have a body that may be able to respond to daily stressors in a more efficient manner.
 At this point, the choices you make in moving forward and supporting this state of wellbeing are of the utmost importance.
 So when I speak about “building upon a new foundation” I am referring to the choices you make to nourish and nurture yourself.

 Q: What are the key elements to rebuilding and supporting a healthy foundation?

 A: This new year you are going to continue making smart and simple changes in order to get the most profound effects.
 To get the most bang for your buck, your objective is to work smarter and not harder.
 Therefore, the key elements to focus on are to nourish and nurture.
-Your nourishment will come from whole foods and functional foods (herbs and superfoods).

 The objective is simple.
 You want to flood your body with nutrients and phytochemicals in the most wholesome and natural way.
 When I speak of nurturing yourself, this means to treat yourself well and be patient with the process you are going through.
 I want you to laugh and have fun because, fun is fundamental.
 The rebuilding process is supposed to be enjoyable.
 Every choice you make in this process you should want to do.

 Q: What 3 areas have the greatest potential for preventing the rebuilding process from being successful?

 A: There are many potential factors which may “throw you off” the correct path when going through this rebuilding process.
 In my opinion, the three biggest factors are the following.

 - First, as mentioned above, is lack of nourishment.
 If you don’t fuel the fire, how do you expect the fire to burn at a consistent rate.
 Consistency is the number one key to optimal results.